 The Department was established on September 29, 1972, by the Ohio General Assembly through the expansion of the responsibilities of the former Ohio Department of Highways to include all modes of transportation.
-Over the past three decades, as its modal responsibilities have increased, the Department has added organizational units responsible for administering Federal and State programs relating to aviation, public transportation and rail transportation.
-The Department is responsible for planning, designing, constructing, maintaining and rehabilitating the State's highway system, administering federal funds used by local jurisdictions in constructing and maintaining their local roads and bridges, and administering both Federal and State funds which provide grants for aviation, bridges, public transportation, railroad, and waterway facilities and programs throughout the State.
+Over the past three decades, as its modal responsibilities have increased, the Department has added organizational units responsible for administering federal and State programs relating to aviation and public transportation.
+The Department is responsible for planning, designing, constructing, maintaining and rehabilitating the State's highway system, administering federal funds used by local jurisdictions in constructing and maintaining their local roads and bridges, and administering both federal and State funds which provide grants for aviation, bridges, public transportation and waterway facilities and programs throughout the State.